 Can I pursue a minor in addition to my major?

 Yes, students are able to obtain a minor in colleges across the university.
 The University of Texas at Austin offers numerous opportunities for students to enhance their educational experience.
 We encourage you to explore the Minors & Certificates page to learn about academic opportunities beyond your major.
-SDCT students often pursue Bridging Discipline Programs offered through the School of Undergraduate Studies.
+Our students often pursue Bridging Discipline Programs offered through the School of Undergraduate Studies.

 Does SDCT offer a degree in video game design?

-Additionally, The University of Texas at Austin has launched a new, rich gaming curriculum entitled the University of Texas Game Development and Design Program (GDAD).
-The program is a partnership between the Department of AET, the Department of Computer Science (CS), and the Department of Radio-Television-Film (RTF) and is intended for undergraduates with career interests in the gaming industry.
-Newly offered classes focused specifically on game design are offered by AET, coursework in coding for games and visualization are offered by CS, and courses offered by RTF center on narrative design, cinematic arts, and emergent media.
+Additionally, The University of Texas at Austin has gaming curriculum entitled the University of Texas Game Development and Design Program (GDAD).
+The program is a partnership between the Department of Arts and Entertainment Technologies (AET), the Department of Computer Science (CS), and the Department of Radio-Television-Film (RTF) and is intended for undergraduates with career interests in the gaming industry.
+Classes specifically on game design are offered by AET, coursework in coding for games and visualization are offered by CS, and courses offered by RTF center on narrative design, cinematic arts, and emergent media.
 This program culminates in the completion of the Capstone Course.
 Students interested in pursuing this curriculum should apply as an undergraduate student to the AET major and work with their advisors to plan out their degree plan accordingly.